-Although test automation is the biggest trend in software testing right now, only focusing your strategy on automation isn’t going to guarantee you a full-proof QA process.
+Although test automation is the biggest trend in software testing right now, only focusing your strategy on automation isn’t going to guarantee you a fool-proof QA process.

 By diversifying your testing strategy with different methods, you’ll be able to cover more ground (i.e. untested code) and more unexpected discrepancies to your code and product.